|

 was fought by the armies of Locri Epizephyrii and Kroton.

-the first half of the VI century b.C. and the two cities,
+It's the first half of the VI century b.C. and the two cities,

 social development; both of them had expanded their